Basic Grew rules

 %

-- All other lines define the lexicon items that are n-tuples of strings.
+- All other lines define the lexicon items that are n-uples of strings.

-- All lines contain the same number of elements.
+- All lines must contain the same number of elements.

 The lexicon above can be then written in the file nouns.lex